What Is a Product Recommendation Engine and How Does It Work? (+ Examples)

 It results from the fact that customizing product recommendations and content to the preferences of a specific user has a positive impact on user's experience with a given website

-2. An effective way to increase your sales
+2. An effective way to increase your sales and average order value

 This number increased by 369% when users engaged with recommendations.
 It is clearly visible in the attached chart:

-3. Understanding consumer buying behavior
+3. Understanding consumer buying behavior thanks to customer data

 Owners of online stores with integrated recommendation systems have a better understanding of customer behavior and tailor the product offer to their needs.

 Summing up, if you are looking for a simple and highly effective way to enhance the personalization of our online store, product recommendation engines may be a good investment.
 The installation process, regardless of a platform you use, is quick and easy and it does not require programming knowledge.
-A

 A recommendation system will improve the shopping experience by displaying products that the customers would not probably otherwise have come across.